Some background on the smallpox vaccine

 The vaccine’s history

 Smallpox is a highly contagious and sometimes fatal infectious disease.
-There is no treatment for smallpox disease, and the only way to prevent it is vaccination.
+There is no treatment for smallpox, and the only way to prevent it is vaccination.

 As many older adults may recall, smallpox vaccine was once given as a part of routine childhood immunizations.
 At that time, few cancer patients were vaccinated, and AIDS (acquired immunodeficiency syndrome) was unheard of.
 Smallpox vaccination in the United States was stopped in 1972 because there had been no reports of smallpox since 1949.
 Widespread immunization had caused the virus to be wiped out in the United States.

-By 1977, smallpox was done away with in the rest of the world through careful tracking of every case and vaccination of all possible contacts (people who had been exposed to the person with smallpox).
+In the rest of the world, smallpox was done away with by 1977 through careful tracking of every case and vaccination of all possible contacts (people who had been exposed to the person with smallpox).
 At that time, experts believed that the only smallpox virus left in the world were lab samples in the former Soviet Union and the United States, and these were tightly guarded.
-But since September 2001, it has been thought that other countries or groups might have kept or gotten smallpox virus, and could use it as a weapon.
+But since September 2001, it’s been thought that other countries or groups might have kept or gotten smallpox virus, and could use it as a weapon.

 The vaccine today

-The smallpox vaccine is not available to the general public.
-As of early 2012, the only people who might get the vaccine are:
+The smallpox vaccine used today is called ACAM2000™.
+It’s not available to the general public, although a smallpox outbreak would change that.
+As of early 2014, the only people who might get the vaccine are:

 - Those selected by state public health preparedness programs